mikeal/nopm/README.md

 We will now extend our previous example, writing a new `verifiable-build.js` file that calls `build.sh` and returns the transformation proof.
 This will demonstrate how to create a transformation proof from a build process when such a proof cannot be derived from the build result.
 So we will describe our prior build process which implemented our inclusion proof as a transformation proof in the following way:

 1. Our *input* identity will be the identity of the full inclusion proof from our build.
-This means it would be identical if we were to pipe the output of the build directly or write it to a file.
 2. `build.sh` describes our entire *transformation*.
 Since it depends on no other files other than those described in the inclusion proof, we can use the hash of `build.sh` as the *transformation* identity.
 If the build depended on other state we'd need to find a way to include that in the identity as well. *This topic will be explored later.*
 3. Our *output* identity will be the identity of the final program.